 Allus is an old Yorkshire term for ‘always’ and marks the long running and development of the club celebrating its past, whilst looking towards a long and successful future.

-In 2012 Allus gained club accreditation from England Netball for bronze status Caps Award and went on in 2017 to be the first and only club in Humberside (and still the only club) to gain their Gold Caps Award from England Netball.
+In 2012 Allus gained club accreditation from England Netball for bronze status Caps Award and went on in 2017 to be the first and only club in Humberside (and still the only club) to gain their Gold Caps Award from England Netball, which has been accredited once again in 2020.
 Along with Caps in 2012, Jennie was nominated for the Young Volunteer Award and won the local, regional and then national award.
 Helen was nominated for UK Sport Children’s Coach of the Year attending a presentation in London.
-From this time the club has had a string of successes with its coaching and support including Anna Blake reaching the national finals of Young Volunteer and in 2018, Bella Brittain went on to win the National Young Volunteer Award.
+From this time the club has had a string of successes with its coaching and support including Anna Blake reaching the national finals of Young Volunteer and in 2018, Bella Brittain) went on to win the National Young Volunteer Award.
 To have 1 outstanding volunteer recognized at national level is amazing but to have 3 finalist over such a short period of time is a testament to the work put in and by these young people.

 In addition to this coaches at the club have been recognised locally, regionally and nationally for their commitment through winning England Netball Goalden Globes for their passion and dedication.
 These awards included a long service award, rose award for development and grass-roots coach award.
 A large number of girls have also received their Pass on Your Passion 400 hour award which they have been presented with at the Goalden Globes ceremony.

 Allus has seen some amazing accomplishments from our players.
 Over the years we have seen many girls gain places at trials to the Humberside Development, Satellite and County Academies.
-We have had many girls trial and gain a place in the Regional Academy and more recently the Leeds Rhino Academies.
-You will also see the wonderful achievements of Laura Kelly who is an inspiration to our younger members and who perpetuates the ethics of hard work and commitment to the sport after gaining a place in the England Netball National Academy.
+We have had many girls trial and gain a place in the Regional Academy and more recently the Leeds Rhinos Academies.
+You will also see the wonderful achievements of Laura Kelly who is an inspiration to our younger members and who perpetuates the ethics of hard work and commitment to the sport after gaining a place in the England Netball National Academy from 2016-18.

 We currently have three teams in the Humberside League.
 In 2018 (summer) we celebrated the fact that all teams won every game they played within their league, not dropping a single point.
 Our Under 12, 14 and 16 teams continue to gain qualification to the regional leagues and we wish them well for this year!